Description

 Flag

-When randomization is seeded with a value transmitted in the data itself (such as a packet timestamp), the shuffle is fully deterministic and reversible by anyone who captures the seed.
+When randomization is seeded with a low-entropy, externally-observable value (such as the epoch time readable from pcapng metadata), the shuffle is fully deterministic and reversible by anyone who captures the traffic.